donajialej/Notes/README.md

 - journal_2021 will mostly work as a journal with notes from normal working days.
 - Biolgy_dictionary will have notes on bio words I learned.
 - ToDo is selfexplatory
+- from_myokit_tutorial folder: it will include a first try to single channel simulations

 ### Markdown
 Text attributes _italic_, **bold**, `monospace`.